Fast Convergence of $\Phi$-Divergence Along the Unadjusted Langevin Algorithm and Proximal Sampler: Introduction

-SDPI inspired techniques have been used in prior works studying the mixing time of Langevin based algorithms, but all of them have been implicit, without connecting back to SDPIs or contraction coefficients (Definition~\ref{def:ContractionCoefficient_PhiDivergence}), and none have studied $\Phi$-divergences in general. \cite{VW19} use them to study the convergence of ULA to $\nu^{\eta}$ in Rényi divergence,~\cite{chen2022improved} use them for the proximal sampler,~\cite{yuan2023class} use them for the proximal sampler on graphs,~\cite{kook2024inandout, kook2024r} use them for the constrained proximal sampler.
-We make the SDPI based approach explicit and use it for $\Phi$-divergence.
+SDPI-inspired techniques have been used in prior works studying the mixing time of Langevin based algorithms, but most works use them implicitly, and to the best of our knowledge, none study $\Phi$-divergences in general. \cite{VW19} use them to study the convergence of ULA to $\nu^{\eta}$ in Rényi divergence,~\cite{chen2022improved} use them for the Proximal Sampler,~\cite{yuan2023class} mention SDPIs and use them for the Proximal Sampler on graphs,~\cite{kook2024inandout, kook2024r} use them for the constrained Proximal Sampler.
+We make the SDPI-based approach explicit (Section~\ref{subsec:SDPI}) and use it for $\Phi$-divergence.
+It should also be noted that Rényi divergence is not a $\Phi$-divergence, but it is a simple transformation of a $\Phi$-divergence, so SDPI-based analyses have also been used to show mixing time in Rényi divergence: \cite{VW19} present mixing guarantees in Rényi divergence via SDPI for the ULA, and~\cite{chen2022improved} for the Proximal Sampler.

-Bounding the contraction coefficient (Definition~\ref{def:ContractionCoefficient_PhiDivergence}) is the key step in showing a Markov chain satisfies a SDPI, and the main idea used to bound the contraction coefficient for Langevin based Markov chains is by taking the time derivative of the divergence along two simultaneous stochastic processes (Lemma~\ref{lem:SimultaneousSDE}).
+Bounding the contraction coefficient (Definition~\ref{def:ContractionCoefficient_PhiDivergence}) is the key step in showing a Markov chain satisfies a SDPI, and the main idea used to bound the contraction coefficient for Langevin-based Markov chains is by taking the time derivative of the divergence along two simultaneous stochastic processes (Lemma~\ref{lem:SimultaneousSDE}).
 This idea traces back to de Bruijn's identity~\cite{stam1959some}, and similar methods have been used well beyond information theory, for example to study diffusions and diffusion models~\cite{chafai2004entropies, albergo2023stochastic, VW19, kook2024inandout}.

-\paragraph{Organization} We go over the necessary background material in Section~\ref{sec:Preliminaries}, and then discuss the convergence of $\Phi$-divergence along ULA in Section~\ref{sec:ConvergenceAlongULA}, and along the proximal sampler in Section~\ref{sec:ConvergenceAlongProximal}.
+\paragraph{Organization} We go over the necessary background material in Section~\ref{sec:Preliminaries}, and then discuss the convergence of $\Phi$-divergence along ULA in Section~\ref{sec:ConvergenceAlongULA}, and along the Proximal Sampler in Section~\ref{sec:ConvergenceAlongProximal}.
 We summarize and discuss open questions in Section~\ref{sec:Discussion} to conclude.